Subaru wants you to know that adding a quart of oil to your new engine every 1,000-1,200 miles is perfectly normal. It's not.

 - Oil consumption is a maintanence issue, so plaintiffs can’t establish that an actual defect exists.

 As part of the settlement, owners and lessees were reimbursed for any free repairs and an extended warranty.
 Something I think most Subaru owners would be happy with.

 Subaru’s TSB for Excessive Oil

-Subaru issued TSB 02-157-14R, titled Surface Treatment Change To Oil Control Piston Rings, in which they indicate a course of action for correcting the oil consumption issue in the following vehicles:
+Subaru issued TSB 02-157-14R, titled Surface Treatment Change To Oil Control Piston Rings, in which they indicate a course of action for correcting the oil consumption issue in the following models:

 - 2013-2014 Subaru Legacy and Outback Models with 2.5L FB Engine

 - 2011-2014 Subaru Forester Models with 2.5L FB Engines

 - 2012-2013 Subaru Impreza and 2013MY XV Crosstrek Models with 2.0L FB Engine